dinhcongdat866/money-tracking-react-web/README.md

 ---

 **[Live on Vercel →](https://money-tracking-react-web.vercel.app)** — Browse the code to see production patterns applied to a real, deployed application.
+If WebSocket real-time sync is unavailable (Railway free tier expired), all features still work over HTTP.